People v. Murray: October 24, 2011: Day 16

 The first witness called was Donna Norris from the Beverly Hills Police Department (BHPD).
 She is the manager of the 911 system of the BHPD.
 It was heard that the 911 call on June 25 at 12:20:18 lasted 46 seconds and was made from a cell phone.

 The next witness called was Alexander Supall, a police surveillance specialist working for LAPD.
 He has been in this role for eleven years.
 It was heard that Mr. Supall went to the Jackson residence on the day to check the surveillance tapes.
 He said he didn't locate where the cameras were or how many of them there were.
 The defense then played two surveillance videos involving Jackson and Murray's arrivals at the residence.

 The next witness to testify was LAPD Detective Dan Myres.
 He works in the robbery homicide division and has been with the LAPD since March 1994.
 He joined the investigation of the Jackson death on the Monday after June 25, 2009.
 It was heard that Myres interviewed Alberto Alvarez on June 25 and August 31.
 In his initial statement he didn't mention putting away vials or a vial or bottle in an IV bag.

 The next witness to the stand was LAPD Detective Orlando Martinez.
 Also in the robbery homicide division, Martinez has been with the LAPD for ten years.
 On hearing of Jackson's death, he went to UCLA and was present for half of Alvarez's interview.
 He stated that Alvarez didn't mention putting away vials for Dr. Murray or seeing a vial or bottle inside an IV bag.
 It was heard that Mr. Walgren had a meeting with Alvarez and Myres in his office in April 2011.
 Martinez brought (from the case's evidence) a saline bag, a propofol bottle and a pulse oximeter to the meeting.
 Alvarez didn't recognize the propofol bottle shown to him.
-Alvarez was asked to draw the saline bag he saw after he described something at the bottom of the bag, it looked to be a port or some kind of apparatus.
+Alvarez was asked to draw the saline bag he saw after he described something at the bottom of the bag which looked to be a port or some kind of apparatus.